Arseni1919/Fuzzy_Logic_presentation/README.md

-# Fuzzy_Logic_presentation
+# Fuzzy Logic Presentation
-PowerPoint presentation about brief introduction to fuzzy logic and FLS
+PowerPoint presentation about brief introduction to fuzzy logic and FLS.